Cryptographic hash function: Attacks on cryptographic hash algorithms

 In February 2005, an attack on SHA-1 was reported that would find collision in about 269 hashing operations, rather than the 280 expected for a 160-bit hash function.
 In August 2005, another attack on SHA-1 was reported that would find collisions in 263 operations.
-Other theoretical weaknesses of SHA-1 have been known: and in February 2017 Google announced a collision in SHA-1.
+Other theoretical weaknesses of SHA-1 have been known, and in February 2017 Google announced a collision in SHA-1.
 Security researchers recommend that new applications can avoid these problems by using later members of the SHA family, such as SHA-2, or using techniques such as randomized hashing that do not require collision resistance.

-A successful, practical attack broke MD5 used within certificates for Transport Layer Security in 2008.
+A successful, practical attack broke MD5 (used within certificates for Transport Layer Security) in 2008.

 Many cryptographic hashes are based on the Merkle–Damgård construction.
 All cryptographic hashes that directly use the full output of a Merkle–Damgård construction are vulnerable to length extension attacks.
 This makes the MD5, SHA-1, RIPEMD-160, Whirlpool, and the SHA-256 / SHA-512 hash algorithms all vulnerable to this specific attack.
 SHA-3, BLAKE2, BLAKE3, and the truncated SHA-2 variants are not vulnerable to this type of attack.

 Attacks on hashed passwords

-A common use of hashes is to store password authentication data.
-Rather than store the plaintext of user passwords, a controlled access system stores the hash of each user's password in a file or database.
+Rather than store plain user passwords, controlled-access systems frequently store the hash of each user's password in a file or database.
 When someone requests access, the password they submit is hashed and compared with the stored value.
-If the database is stolen (an all too frequent occurrence), the thief will only have the hash values, not the passwords.
+If the database is stolen (an all-too-frequent occurrence), the thief will only have the hash values, not the passwords.

-However, most people choose passwords in predictable ways.
-Lists of common passwords are widely circulated and many passwords are short enough that all possible combinations can be tested if fast hashes are used.
+Passwords may still be retrieved by an attacker from the hashes, because most people choose passwords in predictable ways.
+Lists of common passwords are widely circulated and many passwords are short enough that even all possible combinations may be tested if calculation of the hash does not take too much time.

 The use of cryptographic salt prevents some attacks, such as building files of precomputing hash values, e.g. rainbow tables.
 But searches on the order of 100 billion tests per second are possible with high-end graphics processors, making direct attacks possible even with salt.

 The United States National Institute of Standards and Technology recommends storing passwords using special hashes called key derivation functions (KDFs) that have been created to slow brute force searches.
 Slow hashes include pbkdf2, bcrypt, scrypt, argon2, Balloon and some recent modes of Unix crypt.
-For KSFs that perform multiple hashes to slow execution, NIST recommends an iteration count of 10,000 or more.
+For KDFs that perform multiple hashes to slow execution, NIST recommends an iteration count of 10,000 or more.